Healthy Homes Assessment Waipatu

 Fines for Failing to Comply

-Beginning on July 1st, 2021, when a new or renewed lease is entered into on a Waipatu rental property, all Healthy Homes compliance work must be done within 90 days.
+From the 1st of July in 2021, when a new, renewed or varied lease is entered into on the Waipatu rental property, all Healthy Homes compliance work must be done inside of 90 days.

 Get the full description of details on Residential Tenancies Act landlords responsibilities.